michal-harish/drift/README.md

 Design thoughts dump
 =================================================================================================
+* 64-bit DOUBLE AimType must be added
+* Compare Memory Mapped Files on SSD vs  spinning disk storage
+* some kind of consumption status of transformers at the segment level would be nice
+* co-location of drift data and YARN container is worth exploring (e.g. giraph algo interlaced with drift data)
+* local cluster of 12 with fs storage seen crashing the heap but it shouldn't so needs mem-profiling
 * need to get rid of 'empty table' exception and return vlaid 0-length record stream
 * all counts should be refactored from Int to Long
-* co-partitioning to solve brut-forcie
-* by having partitions as defined above, the future map-reduce protocol is possible in principle, but until then at least something like parallel off-load to hdfs should be possible
-* because the whole thing is sequential, storage could be a choice from memory, memory-mapped files, to hard files
+* the whole thing is sequential, there is no random-access whatsoever
 * fine-tuning load strategies, e.g.switching between heap-sort, quick-sort when closing a segment
 * fine-tuning select streams, e.g. if we want recent data we'll wait a bit longer for the initial response
 * range queries are filters that limit the segments used in the consequent select stream